 Here are 4 of those zero waste Christmas gift ideas:

 Perhaps one of your kids or even yourself has been dreaming about starting your own zero-waste blog.
 Starting your blog is an excellent course for anyone who wants to put the word out.
-I can highly recommend the WA community, that’s where I learned everything from building a website on WordPress to writing content that converts.
+I can highly recommend the WA community.
+That’s where I learned everything from building a website on WordPress to writing content that converts.

-Perhaps your partner has been wanting to put some money aside and finally learn how to trade, well there is a course for that Forex Trading Crash Course, FX Trading Course.
+Perhaps your partner has been wanting to put some money aside and finally learn how to trade.
+Well, there is a course for that Forex Trading Crash Course, FX Trading Course.

-Perhaps you wanted always to Build A Container Home in the backyard and rent it out on Airbnb to make a little extra cash?
+Perhaps you always wanted to Build A Container Home in the backyard and rent it out on Airbnb to make a little extra cash?
 There is a course for that too.

 The gift of life

 Life is too short to spend it unhappy.
-A great way to increase your happiness is through giving and perhaps giving the gift of life to an animal, or a tree can bring peace and happiness into your life just through giving.
+A great way to increase your happiness is through giving, and perhaps giving the gift of life to an animal or a tree can bring peace and happiness into your life just through giving.

 A wedding present I once gave to some friends of mine was an orangutan.
 No, not as a pet.
 I made sure this orangutan orphan baby had food for the next year and would be looked after.
 Her name is Chocolate.

-I still think as an eco-conscious person, those are some of the best presents out there.
+Those are some of the best presents out there.
 The WWF has a wildlife adoption category, where you find anything from a shark or a monkey.

 Adopt a tree at Eco matcher.
 This is an organization that plants trees to help with the fight against deforestation.
 With the Treetracker app, you can find out who planted your tree and its whereabouts.

 But, of course, we have to put in a massage voucher for your lovely wife.
-Those gifts will never get old and who doesn’t deserve a bit of pampering?
+Those gifts will never get old, and who doesn’t deserve a bit of pampering?

 This was always a big one for my parents.
 They much preferred a gift that was hand made and from a place of creativity.
 Plus, I guess when you are a 9-year-old child, buying Christmas gifts may not be in your budget.